bradleymika/OrganicFoodDjango/README.md

 Group Project - Ordering Healthy Food

-Healthy Food Ordering System
-Welcome to our Healthy Food Ordering System, a comprehensive web application designed to facilitate the seamless ordering of healthy meals.
-Developed by a team of five using PHP and Django, our system addresses all essential requirements for both front-end and back-end operations.
-The front-end interface is crafted to ensure ease of navigation, allowing users to effortlessly browse, select, and order meals.
-The back-end, powered by a robust database, handles data storage and transactional operations such as adding and editing products and user profiles.
-Users can query the database to retrieve detailed product and user information and generate various reports.
-Our system demonstrates the user experience of ordering products and the administrative functions of running reports, viewing sales figures, and managing product details, ensuring a comprehensive solution for both customers and administrators.
+Introduction
+Welcome to EverFresh, a web-based application designed to revolutionize the online food delivery experience for health-conscious consumers.
+EverFresh connects diners with restaurants specializing in nutritious cuisine, offering a platform for effortless discovery and delivery of healthy meals tailored to diverse dietary preferences such as vegan, gluten-free, and organic options.

+Project Overview
+EverFresh addresses the challenges faced by diners with dietary restrictions by providing advanced filtering options, user reviews, and a curated selection of healthy meals.
+This project enhances the online food delivery experience by offering a user-friendly interface and robust back-end system for managing data and transactions.

+Features
+User-Friendly Interface: Designed for easy navigation, allowing users to browse, filter, and order meals with ease.
+Advanced Filtering Options: Users can filter restaurants based on dietary preferences such as vegan, gluten-free, and more.
+Comprehensive Database: A robust back-end database to store restaurant information, menu items, user profiles, and orders.
+User Reviews: Users can read and write reviews to make informed decisions about their meal choices.
+Admin Management: Features for administrators to manage restaurants, menus, and access detailed analytics.